 *Disclaimer: This article contains affiliate links, which means should you click and purchase, I will receive a small commission at no extra cost to you.

 Is China Safe to Visit Now?

-Interested to know what it was like living in China during the corona virus outbreak?
-Read about about my time in lockdown in China.
+Interested to know what it was like living in China during the coronavirus outbreak?
+Read about my time in lockdown in China.

 Do you need a vaccination or PCR test to travel within China?

-At present, no. A green health code and face mask is all you need to travel in China right now, though some municipalities/hotels may ask for a negative test.
-The situation is constantly changing, so pay attention to instructions from your employer in China, wechat groups and your own government advisories for up to date information.
+At present, no. A green health code and face mask are all you need to travel in China right now, though some municipalities/hotels may ask for a negative test.
+The situation is constantly changing, so pay attention to instructions from your employer in China, WeChat groups and your own government advisories for up to date information.

-You can accesss the green health code by scanning the QR code at airports, stations and attractions and inputting your details (passsport details, Chinese phone number and recent travel history.
+You can access the green health code by scanning the QR code at airports, stations and attractions and inputting your details (passport details, Chinese phone number and recent travel history.